DheerajTanwar-11/LEARN-SQL/README.md

    mistake.
 2. To run those queries first we need to turn off the Safe Update Mode by runnning a query `SET SQL_SAFE_UPDATES = 0` and to turn on the Safe Update Mode, run the query `SET SQL_SAFE_UPDATES = 1`.

+### ALTER Command in SQL =>

+1. `ALTER` command is used to alter the table.
+Alter means to make changes in the schema of the table like Adding or Deleting the column Or Renaming the table.
+2. `ALTER TABLE table_name ADD COLUMN col_name datatype constraint;` : To add column in the table.
+3. `ALTER TABLE table_name DROP COLUMN col_name;` : To delete the column in the table.
+4. `ALTER TABLE table_name RENAME TO new_table_name;` : To rename the table.
+5. We can also change or modify columns in the table.